click on photo to go back ...

 Still under age for Columbia University, his goal, he spent the imposed interim studying drama, as a lark, at

-At Columbia University he became the intercollegiate broad-jumping champion and also won the Eastern Intercollegiate Heavyweight wrestling title.
-He also wrote college plays, just to prove that a brawny arm could swing a delicate pen.
-Performing in the annual varsity show he was spotted by Ralph Rose, an Oklahoma candy tycoon and dropped out of school.
 So his first job in the show business was with the Ralph A. Rose Stock Company in Oklahoma City, where he portrayed Pierre of the Plains, which lasted one season (3 weeks).
-Next he headed for the Provincetown Playhouse in Massachusetts where he learned the rudiments of the stage and honed his acting talents in a cycle of sea plays by Eugene O'Neill, the same plays which later were made into a movie Long Voyage Home.
+Next he headed for the Provincetown Playhouse in Massachusetts where he learned the rudiments of the stage and honed his acting talents in a cycle of sea plays by Eugene O'Neill, the same plays which later were made into a movie The Long Voyage Home (United Artists, Oct.
+8. 1940).

 Made his debut over WOR in 1927 in The Singing Jailbirds.
+Four years to a day after his three day incarceration in the Tombs.

 Alan Reed Collection [digital resource], Pepperdine University Special Collections and University Archives (Used by permission)

 It was inevitable that he would end up in radio where he became a prime announcer.
-Producers and directors found that Teddy could perform proficiently in over twenty dialects and he was kept busy.

-In 1930, Reed (billed as Teddy Bergman) he co-starred with Herbert Polesie in Henry and George, a CBS program that featured minute dramas, popular laugh makers interspersed with dance music selections (picture below left).
+As of August 1930 Teddy Bergman co-starred as George with Herbert Polesie in Henry and George, a CBS program that featured minute dramas, popular laugh makers interspersed with dance music selections (picture below left).
+In 1930 he also appeared on Arabesque ("Love in the Desert").

 Above left: As early as 1930, Reed (right billed as Teddy Bergman) he co-starred with Herbert Polesie (L) in Henry and George, a CBS program that featured minute dramas, popular laugh makers interspersed with dance music selections.

 Actress, radio singer Finette Walker (1909-2005), appeared on stage in the early 1930s and was a chorus member in the original 1934 Broadway production of Anything Goes with Ethel Merman.
-He had met her at television station W2XAB (later WCBS-TV) in New York City.
+Finette Walker, late of the Washington D.C.
+Opera Company and of the musical revue, "The New Yorkers" is now heard and seen on the synchronized Columbia television and radio stations, W2XAB and W2XE respectively.
+This twenty year old soprano, sings in French, Spanish and Italian as well as in English (1929).He had met her at television station W2XAB (later WCBS-TV) in New York City.
 Funny thing, a few days before he met her, a buddy of his showed him a picture of Finette Walker and said to him :"See that girl?
 Is she a knockout?
 I have a date with her on Wednesday!"
 (This with evidences of pride).
 In the meantime Teddy met her and "it was one of those first sight things, I guess," to use his own phrase.
 He didn't realize it was the same girl whose picture he'd so casually glanced at, however, and he cut his buddy out of that Wednesday night date too.
-After just six weeks, he married her on Apr 5.
-1932, a week before the opening of his new series Joe Palooka.
-One of their three sons followed in his parents' footsteps as an actor and took the professional name Alan Reed, Sr.
+After just six weeks, he married her on April 5.
+1932, a week before the opening of his new series Joe Palooka (CBS, Apr.
+12. - Aug.
+16. 1932).
+One of their three sons followed in his parents' footsteps as an actor and took the professional name Alan Reed, Jr.

 Teddy got his biggest break on The Eddie Cantor Show in 1932.
 Cantor had spent the past year razzing his orchestra leader, David Rubinoff, who resolutely refused to take a speaking role in the program.
 Undaunted, Cantor and writer Dave Freedman hired Teddy Bergman to impersonate the Russian-born violinist, giving him a ripe So-we-et accent straight from the steppes.
 The "Rubinoff" characterization was one of the big hits of the season, and made Teddy Bergman a big name around the studios.
 (7)

-Teddy made three musical "shorts" Rambling 'Round Radio Row (1934, as "Blubber" Bergman), Teddy Bergman's International Broadcast (1936) and Teddy Bergman's Bar-B-Q in 1937.
+Teddy made three musical "shorts" Rambling 'Round Radio Row (Vitaphone-Warner, production reel #1632, as "Blubber" Bergman, April 21.
+1934), Teddy Bergman's International Broadcast (Mentone/Universal, June 3.
+1936) and Teddy Bergman's Bar-B-Q (Universal, Sep.
+1. 1937).

-In 1938 he landed one of radio's plumiest engagements for a dialectician, becoming a member of Fred Allen's legendary Mighty Allen Art Players.
+In 1938 he landed one of radio's plumiest engagements for a dialectician, becoming a permanent member of Fred Allen's legendary Mighty Allen Art Players.
 Here was the greatest assortment of dialect talent ever assembled on a single program: diminutive Bridgeportian Minerva Pious offered every sort of nationality imaginable in her feisty, shrill-voiced characterizations.
 Teddy Bergman replaced the masterful Jack Smart as everything from hyperactive movie executives to flouncing interior decorators.
 It was the highest-profile job of his career so far, and it began a collaboration with Allen that would last nearly a decade.
 (7)

 Now part owner of Camp Copake, a summer spot near Craryville, New York, where he had his first job after leaving college.
 It's where he spends all his vacations (1938).